linode/docs/docs/guides/kubernetes/kubernetes-security/index.md

 Clearly, this isn't an ideal path for any security behavior.

-To improve the situation, there are several routes from which to choose, such as encrypting data that is stored or communicated with other systems.
+To improve the situation, there are several routes from which to choose, such as encrypting data that is stored, or communicated with other systems.
 For example, use a section like in the example below in an encryption configuration file (which is not a pod/container manifest).

 {{< file "role.yaml" yaml >}}
 apiVersion: apiserver.config.k8s.io/v1